How to Build a DIY Compost Bin For Rich Amendments

 Contents

 Seasoned gardeners know the benefit of having a good source of compost, and a DIY compost bin is perhaps the best way to ensure that.
-Filling the heap with nitrogen-rich materials that are balanced by carbon and micronutrients helps us build soil without having to source it from outside.
+Filling the heap with nitrogen-rich materials balanced by carbon and micronutrients helps us build soil without having to source it from outside.

 There are many ways to DIY your compost, too.
 Vermicomposting, using regenerative techniques, or simply making a pile are all effective ways to boost the growth of your plants.
 Making something a little more technical like a bay system is even better and adds an interesting look to the garden.